Sixth Arc Begins!

-The current chapter is Part V: Hextech Revolution.
+The most recent chapter was Part V: Hextech Revolution.

-We have just begun our fifth storyline, Hextech Revolution.
-(On that note, please pardon CupcakeTrap’s awful placeholder banner above, and some other parts of the site that still need updating.)
+We have just completed our fifth storyline, Hextech Revolution.
 In this chapter, explorers have discovered a potent new hextech energy source in the Shurima Desert, which could be harnessed to revolutionize Runeterra with astonishing new technology — or tear open a new rift to the Void.
 Piltover, Bandle City, Zaun, and Demacia have come before the League to determine who will control this power.
 In the end, Zaun was victorious.
 The conclusion will be published soon™.

 Factions has unique strengths as a game mode and lore format.

 While we think Factions is a lot of fun as a community mode, one of our goals is to have Riot eventually implement an official Factions game mode, or perhaps a Team Builder-based lore event that would let Summoners queue up for Factions-style matches.
 We think Factions has a number of strengths as a mode:

 - Community.
 Factions creates a strong sense of community, especially within a given faction; Summoners have an incentive to work together to devise strategies for using their factions’ rosters to the fullest and to coach each other.

 - Player-driven story.
 Factions combines story and gameplay in a dynamic way.
 Match outcomes drive the ongoing storyline, and we also have interactive lore events that put players (Summoners) in the midst of the lore making critical decisions.
 This gives players a real stake in what happens in-universe.